alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 ---
-title: React is all about <br/>composition
+title: React is all about <br />composition
 date: Jan 7
 subtitle: Understanding React Hooks, Render Props, HoCs, and the React composition model
 author: alex